Akshat55/Android-Notepad/README.md

 # Notepad
-Notepad Application which uses GSON &amp; Sqlite database to store the notes.
+CRUD Notepad Application which ListView and DatabaseHandler(SQLite) to store and display the notes.

+### Build tools
+- Android Studio
+- Genymotion Android Emulator